The Short Version

 MoneyLion's RoarMoney account does not offer a savings APY.
 Your balance sits there and earns nothing.
 MoneyLion has an investing product, but that is a managed portfolio with market risk, not a savings rate.
 Kronos pays up to 2.5% APY on savings balances with no market risk.
 For the portion of your money you do not want exposed to market volatility, Kronos pays you to keep it safe.

 MoneyLion was designed for mainstream consumers, not gig workers specifically.
-It does not aggregate earnings from multiple gig platforms, does not track deliveries or rides, and its advance algorithm is optimized for single-source direct deposit income.
-Kronos was built for the gig economy from day one.
-Multi-platform earnings tracking, irregular income support, and advance eligibility that understands income from Uber, Lyft, DoorDash, and Instacart arriving on different schedules.
+It does not aggregate earnings from multiple gig platforms, does not track deliveries or rides, and its cashflow algorithm is optimized for single-source direct deposit income.
+Kronos was built for modern self-employment from day one.
+Multi-platform earnings tracking, irregular income support, and cashflow eligibility that understands income from Uber, Lyft, DoorDash, and Instacart arriving on different schedules.

 Where MoneyLion Wins